 - In Riki-Oh: The Story of Ricky, Ricky gets stabbed in the hand and just nonchalantly rips the object out while staring at his aggressor.

-- In Return Of The Living Dead III, Julie shoves a shard of glass into her hand to drown out the pain of her Horror Hunger.
+- In Return of the Living Dead 3, Julie shoves a shard of glass into her hand to drown out the pain of her Horror Hunger.